qTox/qTox/doc/user_manual_en.md

 * __Move to circle:__ offers an option to move friend to a new [circle](#circles), or to an existing one.
 * __Set alias:__ set alias that will be displayed instead of contact's name.
+* __Auto accept group invites:__ if enabled, all group chat invites from this friend are automatically accepted.
 * __Auto accept files from this friend:__ option to automatically save files from the selected contact in a chosen directory.
 * __Remove friend:__ option to remove the contact.
 Confirmation is needed to